rohan472000/hashnode-activity/clijw2nca000709l3aovd03wy.md

     * Deletion: O(n) - Deleting an element from the middle of the array requires shifting elements, resulting in O(n) time complexity.

-    * Traversal: O(n) - Accessing each element in the array requires visiting each index, resulting in O(n) time complexity.
+    * Traversal: O(n) - Accessing each element in the array requires visiting each index, so resulting in O(n) time complexity.

 2. **<mark>Linked List</mark>**: